tjcreedy/metamate/README.md

 These lines would run 9 total iterations, comprising all possible combinations of thresholds from each set.
 In the first iteration, ASVs would be designated as NUMTs if they had less than 1% of the reads in all* libraries in which they were present AND/OR if they had fewer than 2 reads within their clade across the entire dataset, and so on.

-When running metaMATE in `dump` mode and not supplying a `-C/--resultcache`, simultaneous terms can be specified on the command line.
-Note that in this mode each term can only have one threshold.
-For example:
-`-s '[library; p; .001]' '[total|clade; n; 5]'`
-This line would run 1 iteration, designating any ASVs as NUMTs that appear as less than 0.1% of the reads in all libraries in which they occur or as fewer than 5 reads in the clade in which they occur across the entire dataset.
-Note the example uses `'` to avoid the shell parsing the `|` and `;` symbols.

 Sequential and simultaneous terms can all be run together on the same run, for example:

 ```